SquadGames/GameSDK/API_spec.md

 - The benefactor is the address that can redeem profit from the Squad contract.
 This version of the API can only support licenses with a single benefactor.

-- Basis points (1/100s of a percent) represent the portion of incoming contribution revenue that goes to the benefactor, minus the network fee.
+- Basis points are the portion of incoming contribution revenue that goes to the benefactor, minus the network fee, where 1 BP = 1/10,000.

 - Purchase price is the amount, in reserve tokens, one must pay for rights to use the contribution

+Stores the contribution in a database under a unique ID (TODO: events and subgraph?
+IPFS pin?).

+Uses the ID, license, and license configuration to call `createBond` in the Squad contract.

 ## Buying and Selling Contribution Bonds and Usage Rights

 ### `tokenPriceEstimate`
-`tokenPriceEstimate(contributionId, buySellAmount)`
+`tokenPriceEstimate(contributionId, buySellAmount) => price`
-Should price estimate's automatically give a little wiggle room in case of simultaneous purchases?
+Gets the supply of the contribution token, then calls `price` on the curve used in the Squad contract.
+Adds a standard buffer amount to the price estimate to account for gaps between estimate and actual price.

-### `licensePriceEstimate`
+### `licensePrice`
-`licensePriceEstimate(contributionId)`
+`licensePrice(contributionId) => price`
+Returns the price of minting a license for a contribution.

 ### `buyTokens`
 `buyTokens(contributionId, buyAmount, maxPrice)`

 ### `buyLicense`
 `buyLicense(contributionId)`
+Mints a license

 ### `sellTokens`